RaulMacintosh/Avalia-o-de-algoritmos-de-ordena-o-em-ARM-e-x86/README.md

 - Enter on the folder with the Debian, using "cd debian-8.3-console-armhf-2016-02-11".
 - Insert your MicroSD Card on your computer.
 - Identify it running "sudo ./setup_sdcard.sh --probe-mmc" (you need to put your root password).
-- You will see the ID of your MicroSD Card on the first column, it's a code like "mmcblk0" or "sdb1", you can check looking at the column with the size of your MicroSD Card.
+- You will see the ID of your MicroSD Card on the first column, it is a code like "mmcblk0" or "sdb1", you can check looking at the column with the size of your MicroSD Card.
 Take note of this number.
 - Run this following code changing the "mmcblk0" for your MicroSD Card ID that you noted "sudo ./setup_sdcard.sh --mmc /dev/mmcblk0 --dtb beaglebone".
 - The instalation will take a few minutes.
 - With the Debian on your MicroSD Card you need to insert it on the BeagleBone Black.